Info for Residents

 Building Department – http://www.monroecounty-fl.gov/

-Homestead Exemption: To qualify for homestead exemption for the first time, each person must have legal title to the property, as recorded in the official records of Monroe County, and who resides thereon and in good faith make the same his permanent residence or the permanent residence of another or other legally or naturally dependent upon such person.
+- Homestead Exemption: To qualify for homestead exemption for the first time, each person must have legal title to the property, as recorded in the official records of Monroe County, and who resides thereon and in good faith make the same his permanent residence or the permanent residence of another or other legally or naturally dependent upon such person.
 Each person must reside on the property, have legal title and provide proof of residency as of January 1st of the year that they are applying.
 Property owners can pre-file for homestead exemption.
-The deadline for filing for the upcoming year is March 1.
-See website for more details.

 LOCAL CHAMBER OF COMMERCE OFFICES